 The perhaps fairly arbitrary definition of a drawing is where a fair amount of the surface paper / canvas is still shown.
 So, for example, a pen-and-ink drawing of a cat on white paper is a drawing.
 So is a colored pencil drawing of an owl.
 A pastel would fall into the drawing category if the pastels were used to create an object – let’s say a vase – against the white of the paper.
 If, instead, the pastels are used in a more “painterly” way to fill the canvas from edge to edge, that moves it into the painting category.

 This category is named for the multitude of media which are included in it; a given item in here is not necessarily a mix of media.
 In essence, this category would be anything which does not neatly fall within the photography, painting, or drawing categories.
-It can include fiber arts, art quilts, sculptures, monotypes, collages, linotypes, pottery, computer generated or computer manipulated art, stained glass, and more.
+It can include fiber arts, art quilts, sculptures, monotypes with ink accents, collages, linotypes, pottery, computer generated or computer manipulated art, stained glass, and more.
 If you do not see your art genre covered, feel free to contact us – we’re always interested in expanding our horizons.

 Please ask with any questions!